abhishek9sharma/nyctaxiserver/README.md

-7. **Project Configurations** : You may configure following items are per your conbenience (the project should work with default configurations also if no port conflicts are there)
+7. **Project Configurations** : You may configure following items are per your convenience (the project should work with default configurations also if no port conflicts are there)

     a. **Port Number** : In case you do not want to use the default port number, open the file ```config.py``` at location ```test@testmachine:~/test/repodir/nyctaxiserver/app/configuration/``` and set the value of the variable **PORT** to the value to the values you desire.
 Foe example if you want to use the port number 9000 the file ```config.py``` should look like below.
 Save and close the file ```config.py``` after making changes.